Athens Combo Ticket Book Your Trip Athens Tourist Pass

 Visit Theopetra Cave

-Literally translating to ‘God’s Stone’, Theopetra cave is located about 5 kilometers away from Meteora and you can reach it either by road or by rock climbing.
+Literally translating to ‘God’s Stone’, Theopetra cave is located about 5 kilometers away from Meteora and you can reach it either by road or rock climbing.

+This cave is located beneath a massive rock that emerges from the side of the road.
 It’s the famous site where human footprints that date back hundreds of thousands of years were discovered.

 Taste local gastronomy